Koikawa Station (Akita)

 Koikawa Station (鯉川駅, Koikawa-eki) is a railway station in the town of Mitane, Yamamoto District, Akita Prefecture, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Koikawa Station is served by the Ōu Main Line, and is located 333.0 km from the terminus of the line at Fukushima Station.

 Station layout

-Moritake Station consists of two opposed side platforms connected by a footbridge.
+Koikawa Station consists of two opposed side platforms connected by a footbridge.
 The station is unattended.